hollyjphilly/HYPE/README.md

 <img src="https://i.ibb.co/NK0WbTt/Screen-Shot-2021-04-27-at-5-46-23-PM.png" alt="avatar" />

-<h2>Challanges</h2>
+<h2>Challenges</h2>

 <h3>MongoDB, Mongoose, & NoSQL</h3>

 <p>This project was a first venture into MERN and NoSQL databases for the entire team.
-As such NoSQL took us several days to wrap our heads around.
+As such, NoSQL took us several days to wrap our heads around.
 The breakthrough came when we wanted to display additional user information on each "Event Show Page".
 Our instinct was to take the user's ID and search the database for a corresponding user.
 That's when we remembered reading about embedding.
 After a couple hours of watching videos, tinkering with code, and combing through documentation, we figured it out.
 The Mongoose populate method did exactly what we wanted...</p>

 <pre>
   <code>